Ninet Tayeb

-Ninet Nati Tayeb (נינט טייב; born 21 October 1983), professionally known as Ninet, is an Israeli singer-songwriter and actress.
-She rose to prominence when she won the first season of Kokhav Nolad ("A Star is Born") in 2003.
+Ninet Nati Tayeb (נינט טייב; born 21 October 1983), professionally known as Ninet, is an Israeli singer-songwriter, actress, model and radio broadcaster.
+She rose to prominence when she won the first season of reality TV show Kokhav Nolad ("A Star is Born") in 2003.

 Her debut album, Barefoot (2006) went platinum within twenty-four hours in Israel and produced five no. 1 hit singles.
 She has released five subsequent albums: Communicative (2009), Sympathetic Nervous System (2012), All the Animals Knew (2013), Paper Parachute (2017) and I Got Up to Dance (2023).

 As an actress she has starred in HaShir Shelanu (2004-2005), Zaguri Imperia (2014) and When Heroes Fly (2018), which was broadcast internationally by Netflix.
 She also stars in Paramount+ original mystery series, Fireflies (2025).

 She is regarded as one of the most prominent figures in the Israeli entertainment industry.
 She has been referred to as a "Jewish Janis Joplin" by Haaretz.

 Early life

 Tayeb was born and raised in Kiryat Gat, Israel, to Maghrebi Jewish parents.
 Her father, Yosef Tayeb, was born in Tunisia, and her mother, Marcelle (née Malka), was born in Morocco.
 Both of her parents separately immigrated to Israel.
 She is the third of five siblings and was nicknamed "Nina" at a very young age by her family and friends.
 Ninet served as a soldier in the Combat Engineering Corps of the Israel Defense Forces.

 Tayeb was brought up around music with performances in small events as a teenager.
+She appeared in the singing group of her school, Ort Rogozin At she age of 15, she one a local song contest in her home town with a rendition of "Hero" by Mariah Carey.
 She was influenced by artists such as Nirvana, Pearl Jam, and Oasis.